Will Cloud Security Remain Elusive?

 - No Need To Look For Information – Everything Will Be In Front Of You: PowerBoard gives you visibility.
 Once connected to your cloud platform, PowerBoard shows you all the major security aspects related to your cloud resources.
 You don’t need to drill down one link under another to manage the security of the cloud platform.
 With data visualisation right at the home page, you don’t have to stumble upon here and there to know how well your cloud resources are doing.

-- Simplicity Meets In-Depth Analysis: To have a comprehensive security audit, you have to use so many security tools in both Azure and AWS.
+- Simplicity Meets In-Depth Analysis: To have a comprehensive security audit, you have to use so many security tools in Azure.
 PowerBoard organises the security issues in groups.
 It is there in front of you in the security tab.
 You don’t need to click on links after links.
 Just go to the security section of PowerBoard and you will find the security issues separated based on the modules, EC2 issues are in one box, S3 issues are in another box and so on… Now if you click on any of these boxes, you will get to know exactly what security issues there are.

 - Data Visualisation With Bars, Charts and Tables – No Learning Curve: PowerBoard mitigates the problem that comes with a steep learning curve.
 You get complete visibility of the security configurations of your cloud resources.
 The reports shown by PowerBoard are in the form of bars, charts, trends, tables and insights.
 One look at the security tab and you will have a fair idea of the health of your cloud resources.
 The reports are also categorised on the basis of severity.
 So you know what needs your immediate attention.